Volkswagen Atlas: North America (Atlas Cross Sport)

 The Atlas Cross Sport debuted in North America in early 2020, as a new model for the 2020 model year.
 Available engines are the same as the original Atlas: a turbocharged four-cylinder and a VR6.
 The Atlas Cross Sport is offered in S, SE, SEL, SEL R-Line, SEL Premium, and SEL Premium R-Line trims.
 The Cross Sport was previewed by the concept CrossBlue Coupe in September 2013.
 This Atlas Cross Sport, known in Mexico as the Teramont Cross Sport, was introduced for the Mexican market on December 1, 2020, alongside the facelifted Teramont.
 It is only sold in the Highline trim level and it is equipped with the R-Line aerodynamic kit.

 China (Teramont X)

 The Teramont X was unveiled in April 2019 in 2019 Shanghai Auto Show.
 It positioned as a coupé version of the Teramont in the Chinese market.
 The engine options is also shared with the standard Teramont, however all Teramont X models have four-wheel drive as standard.
 It features a different front fascia compared to the North American Atlas Cross Sport.
-The Teramont X in China received a facelift for the 2021 model year, and debuted alongside the Teramont 2021 model year facelift.
+Debuting alongside the Teramont 2021 model year facelift, the Teramont X in China received a facelift for the 2021 model year, and another facelift for the 2023 model year.

+Second generation (2025)

+The second generation was launched in 2025.